 Former police chief

-As Charleston, South Carolina's police chief, he made his officers accessible to citizens.
+As police chief of Charleston, South Carolina, he made his officers accessible to citizens.
 The city's crime rates dropped, his department became a national model -- and he became a media celebrity.

 He studied sociology at SF State by day and walked the streets of San Francisco as a cop at night.
 He went on to become county sheriff, a San Francisco supervisor and police chief.